 At the beginning of each academic year, the Provost distributes a collegial review calendar.
 Timely notice of a decision not to reappoint depends on candidate’s unbroken length of service at Western Carolina University in the same class of appointment.
 (See Section 4.07A.3 for more on probationary periods.)
 Therefore, deadlines for submission of a tenure and promotion dossiers vary according to the date of initial appointment.
 Important dates relating to the probationary period for tenure purposes will be included in the hiring contract.

-The deadline for the submission of tenure and/or promotion dossier is the working day of NovemberSeptember.
+The deadline for the submission of tenure and/or promotion dossier is the 20th working day of September.

 * The term "working days" as used in these policies means any day (excluding Saturdays and Sundays) on the undergraduate Academic Calendar that classes are scheduled to be in session during the faculty member's contracted employment term, not including summer sessions.